-- 231. It is appropriate to acknowledge that FAO is in regular contact with the equipment and machinery manufacturers all over the world, and consequently receives regularly the required detailed and specialised information, and thus also remains informed about latest developments in techniques and technologies. - 232.
+- 231. It is appropriate to acknowledge that FAO is in regular contact with the equipment and machinery manufacturers all over the world, and consequently receives regularly the required detailed and epecialised information, and the third that also remains informed about latest developments in techniques and technologies. - 232.
 Reference in this respect is also made to Chapter VI where a review is given with regard to the development of the FAO/Industry Cooperative Program.